pretorh/lfs-notes/steps/6-install.md

     - see `scripts/6/6intltool-patch.sh`
     - 1 test that passes
 - autoconf
-    - the tests takes very long compared to the build (about as long as `perl`s tests)
+    - the tests takes very long compared to the build
+        - about as long as `perl`s tests - though this was on single core
+        - time: 3x
     - run tests with `make check TESTSUITEFLAGS=-j4`
     - "two tests fail due to changes in libtool-2.4.3 and later" (6 failed, 4 exptected)
         - `501: Libtool`
         - `503: autoscan`
 - automake
-    - the tests takes very long compared to the build (2x the time to build `GCC`)
+    - the tests takes very long compared to the build (21x times)
     - run tests with -j4 option to speed it up (even on single core systems)
     - see `scripts/6/6/automake-test.sh`
     - 2 tests are known to fail in LFS: `check12.sh`, `check12-w.sh`